cjules0609/VegasAfterglow/README.md

 ### MCMC Parameter Fitting

-We provide an example MCMC notebook (`script/mcmc.ipynb`) for fitting afterglow light curves and spectra to user-provided data.
+We provide some example data files in the `data` folder.
 Remember to keep your copy in the same directory as the original to ensure all data paths work correctly.

 <details>
 <summary><b>1.
 Preparing Data and Configuring the Model</b> <i>(click to expand/collapse)</i></summary>